1. Purposes and Scope

 • Procedures for protecting member data and privacy.

-12. Equal Opportunities
+12. Equal Opportunities and Non-Discrimination

 The Pakistan Flying Disc Federation (PFDF) is steadfast in its commitment to providing equal opportunities to all individuals, regardless of gender, race, disability, or any other characteristic.
 Discrimination in any form is unequivocally prohibited within the Federation, and it is expected that all members, whether players, coaches, officials, or volunteers, will adhere to the principles of equality and fairness.
 PFDF recognizes that diversity enriches the flying disc community and is essential to its growth and success.
 Therefore, PFDF is dedicated to creating an inclusive environment where everyone feels valued, respected, and empowered to participate fully in all aspects of flying disc sports.
 This commitment to equal opportunities is reflected in PFDF's policies, practices, and decision-making processes.
 PFDF promotes diversity and inclusion through: